lywgit/lywgit.github.io/_posts/2018-10-14-matrix-factorization-with-nn.md

 (1) a matrix that is ramdomly generated, and
 (2) a matrix that is a product of two randomly generated matrices?

 Well, the latter is probably less random ... but in what way?

+It turns out that they can behave differently in the matrix factorization problem because the former has no hidden structure but the latter does.
+A larger capacity model is needed to fit the former data than the latter.

-Check out [this simple exploration](https://github.com/lywgit/deep-learning-exercise/tree/master/matrix_factorization) if you wich.
+Check out my exploration [here](https://github.com/lywgit/deep-learning-exercise/tree/master/matrix_factorization) if you wish.